herotc/hero-rotation/README.md

 ## Special Features
 - Handle both Single Target and AoE rotations (it auto adapts).
-- Optimized Pooling of Ressources when needed (ex: Energy before Cooldowns for Rogue).
+- Optimized Pooling of ressources when needed (ex: energy before using cooldowns for Rogue).
-- Accurate TimeToDie Prediction.
+- Accurate TimeToDie prediction.
-- Next Cast Prediction for Casters.
+- Next cast prediction for Casters.
 - Special handlers for tricky abilities (ex: Finality or Exsanguinated Bleed for Rogue).
 - Solo Mode to improve the survivability to the detriment of DPS.